jonathansamines/node-routing-decorators/README.md

  At class definition level, we can refer to the current controller by using the {controller} wildcard, which would be replaced with the controller name (stripping out the "Controller" postfix/prefix if present).

     ```javascript
     // maps to /home
     @route('/[controller]')
     class HomeController{}
     ```

-We also can use default values to specify a action default (which also overrides the naming convention defaults).
+We also can use default values to specify an action default (which also overrides the naming convention defaults).

     ```javascript
     // the route /home maps to /home/index